Amorha: Famous places

 Amorha Khas is situated at a distance of 41 km from the district headquarters.
-Its old name was Ambodha, and it was once a province (state) of Surajbansi Rajput Raja Zalim Singh.
+Its old name was Ambodha, and it was once a province (state) of Bhar Rajwansh and later dSuryavanshi Rajput Raja Zalim Singh.
 Zalim Singh's Mahal is here, Old wall of mahal is still there with the mark of a bullet used by the English.
 Also a temple Ramrekha Mandir is here.